izikeros/blog/content/posts/notes/vscode_problem_import_could_not_be resolved_from_the_source_pylance.md

 ## Potential origins and troubleshooting steps

 This issue often occurs when VSCode isn't correctly recognizing your virtual environment or the installed packages.

-### 1. VSCode not using the correct Python interpreter:
+### 1. VSCode not using the correct Python interpreter

    - Ensure VSCode is using the Python interpreter from your virtualenv.
    - Open the Command Palette (Ctrl+Shift+P) and select "Python: Select Interpreter".
    - Choose the interpreter from your virtualenv.

-### 2. Virtualenv not activated:
+### 2. Virtualenv not activated

    - Make sure your virtualenv is activated in the terminal you're using within VSCode.
    - You can activate it manually or set up VSCode to automatically activate it.

-### 3. Pandas not installed in the virtualenv:
+### 3. Pandas not installed in the virtualenv

    - Double-check that pandas is installed in your virtualenv.
    - Run `pip list` in the terminal to verify.

-### 4. Pylance configuration:
+### 4. Pylance configuration

    - Pylance might not be configured to recognize your virtualenv.
    - Check your VSCode settings (settings.json) for Python and Pylance-related configurations.

-### 5. Caching issues:
+### 5. Caching issues

    - Sometimes VSCode or Pylance caches can cause issues.
    - Try reloading the VSCode window (Ctrl+Shift+P, then "Developer: Reload Window").

-## Options for fixing the problem:
+## Options for fixing the problem

 1. Manually select the correct interpreter:
    Use the "Python: Select Interpreter" command as mentioned above.